EmmanuelChinkaka/W23-GEOG271/HW1/README.md

 # HW 1: Self-introduction and creating Github Account

-# Introduce yourself on Canvas
+# Introduce yourself on Canvas and follow the instructions below to create an account on Github

 # Assignment 1:
 - make an account on GitHub if you do not have one yet.
 Here are some screenshots that describe the process (note that I have an account with username EmmanuelChinkaka, as you know, in the screenshots below I am pretending to make a new one as if I did not have one)